Facebook takes down network linked to ISPR employees over 'coordinated inauthentic behaviour'

 "The individuals behind this activity used fake accounts to operate military fan pages; general Pakistani interest pages; Kashmir community pages; and hobby and news pages.
 They also frequently posted about local and political news including topics like the Indian government, political leaders, and military," the statement said, sharing the following details:

-- Followers: About 2.8 million accounts followed one or more of these Pages, about 4,700 accounts joined at least one of these groups, and around 1,050 accounts followed one or more of these Instagram accounts.
+Among these pages were Pakistan Cyber Defence News, Kashmir News, Gilgit Baltistan Times, Kashmir for Kashmiris, Painter's Palette, and PakistaN Army — the BEST.
+The information regarding names of the pages was shared by Atlantic Council think tank's Digital Forensic Research (DFR) Lab, which went through the material taken down by Facebook from the Pakistani network.

-- Advertising: Around $1,100 in spending for ads on Facebook paid for in US dollars and Pakistani rupees.
-The first ad ran in May 2015 and the most recent ad ran in December 2018.
+While talking to Dawn.com, Gleicher did not specify the number of individuals identified as being part of the network, nor did he elaborate on how the links between them and the blocked pages and accounts were established.

-While talking to Dawn.com, Gleicher would not specify the number of individuals identified as being part of the network, nor did he get specific about how the links between them and the blocked pages and accounts were established.
+"For security purposes we cannot get too specific about how we make these links," he said, because this sort of monitoring is an ongoing activity.
+"One of the ways we make these links is when we see someone operating one of these fake accounts, and then they log into their own account," he added.

-“For security purposes we cannot get too specific about how we make these links” he said because this sort of monitoring is an ongoing activity.
-“One of the ways we make these links is when we see someone operating one of these fake accounts, and then they log into their own account” he said.
+"We do not generally inform the individuals involved but we are in touch with the policy makers [of the countries]," said Gleicher.
+When asked about which policy makers they had reached out to in Pakistan, he named the Prime Minister's Office and "social media adviser".

-Facebook said it was also removing 687 pages and accounts linked to India’s main opposition Congress party, just days before voting begins in a general election, because of “coordinated inauthentic behaviour” on the social media platform.
+Ahead of the Indian Elections ─ starting April 11 ─ Facebook said it has removed 687 pages and accounts linked to India’s main opposition Congress party because of “coordinated inauthentic behaviour” on the social media platform.

 Facebook said its investigation found that individuals used fake accounts and joined various groups to disseminate their content and increase engagement.
 Their posts included local news and criticism of political opponents such as Prime Minister Narendra Modi’s Bharatiya Janata Party (BJP), Facebook said.